-The College has small provision in higher education with provision for Motorsport Engineering with Oxford Brookes University, and Early years/ Special Educational Needs with Kingston University.
-The College has the strategic intention to grow higher education and the new HNC in Forensic Science launched in September 2020.
+The College has increasing provision in higher education with Motorsport Engineering with Oxford Brookes University, and also provision for early years/ Special Educational Needs with Kingston University.
+The College has the strategic intention to grow higher education, and the HNC in Forensic Science is expected to increase income.